 Obviously excited, Eve told how she met this beautiful creature in the garden who asked her “Did God Really Say that?”

-“I begin to think that might not be what God said”, Eve continued.
+“I begin to think that might not be what God said," Eve continued.
 “Then the creature told me I wouldn’t die, but I would be like God if I ate it.
 I was thinking maybe God didn’t really mean it when He said not to eat from that beautiful tree.
 So, I looked at the gorgeous fruit and when I tasted it, I had no words for how delicious it was.”

 “Hmmm,” Adam replied, “Well I really do want to be like God.”, so he took a bite too.

-Things began to run askew.
+From then on things began to run askew.
 Adam and Eve suddenly realized they were naked, so they made coverings of leaves for their bodies.
 They hid from God.
 Adam blamed Eve and Eve blamed the lovely creature for their disobedience.

 Sin had entered the world.
 Satan’s temporary access to the world began.
 He laughed as his beauty was changed into grotesqueness.